anhthi-ieig/aws-docs/25. Developer Tools/AWS CodeDeploy.md

-## AWS CodeDeploy
+## AWS CodeDeploy - Automate code deployments

-- AWS CodeDeploy is a service that `automates code deployments` to any instance, `including Amazon EC2 instances and instances running on-premises`
+- AWS CodeDeploy is a service that `automates code deployments` to any instance, `including Amazon EC2 instances, AWS Fargate, AWS Lambda or instances running on-premises`